 Planning A Mountain Elopement: Everything You Need To Know

 There is nothing better than having a wedding day that truly feels like you.
 If you love the mountains and being outside, then why not get married with a beautiful view?
 I’m a Colorado-based elopement photographer that specializes in small weddings and elopements, and I love helping couples make their mountain elopement dreams come true!
-I’ve photographed over 80 elopements in the Colorado mountains and have A LOT to say when it comes to adventurous weddings and how to prepare for them.
+I’ve photographed over 150 elopements just in the Colorado mountains and have A LOT to say when it comes to adventurous weddings and how to prepare for them.
 So let’s dive right in.

 Table of Contents